amancapy/entree/README.md

 # entree
-**proof of concept for artificial selection in a gene pool of asexually reproducing trees.**
+**artificial selection in a gene pool of asexually reproducing trees.**

-When I read Dawkins' The Greatest Show On Earth as a kid I found the idea of rudimentary trees mutating and having traits selected for on a computer screen fascinating.
-Fun little weekend project, very rough around the edges but it gets the idea right.
-Crashes occassionally into the 100s of generations, but I just wanted to see if I could implement the concept.
+when I read Dawkins' The Greatest Show On Earth as a kid I found the idea of rudimentary trees mutating and having traits selected for on a computer screen fascinating.
+Fun little weekend project, very rough around the edges but it gets the idea right. crashes occassionally into the 100s of generations, but I just wanted to see if I could implement the concept.

-Currently all children in a generation are mutated clones of the selected parent, "mimicing" asexual reproduction.
+currently all children in a generation are mutated clones of the selected parent, "mimicing" asexual reproduction.
 Will maybe implement 2-parent sexual reproduction in a future iteration, with recessive and dominant genes.